ALGHANI3/K-CAFE/README.md

         saveInventory(); // Save updated inventory
         displayCurrentInventory(); // Update inventory display
     } else {
-        console.log(`Product "${product}" not found in inventory.
+        console.log(`Error: Product "${product}" not found in inventory.
 Please add it to inventory first.`);
-        // Prevent adding entry if product not in inventory (or add it with default cost?)
-        // For now, just log a message and don't add the entry return; // Stop adding the entry
+        // Prevent adding entry if product not in inventory return; // Stop adding the entry
     }